Netcracker/KubeMarine/documentation/Troubleshooting.md

 ## HTTPS Ingress doesn't work

-**Symptoms**: The secure connection isn't being established, the ciphers is not supported by server.
+**Symptoms**: The secure connection is not being established, the ciphers are not supported by server.

-**Root cause**: The `ingress-nginx-controller` doesn't support all ciphers from TLSv1.2 and TLSv1.3 by default.
-The default list of ciphers is embedded in `ingress-nginx-controller` image in `/etc/nginx/nginx.conf` file.
+**Root cause**: `ingress-nginx-controller` does not support all ciphers from TLSv1.2 and TLSv1.3 by default.
+The default list of ciphers is embedded in the `ingress-nginx-controller` image in the `/etc/nginx/nginx.conf` file.

-**Solution**: Change `ingress` annotation that manages the ciphers list.
-The following example of `ingress` annotation adds the `AES128-SHA256` cipher that is not supported by default:
+**Solution**: Change the `ingress` annotation that manages the ciphers list.
+The following example of the `ingress` annotation adds the `AES128-SHA256` cipher that is not supported by default:

 ```yaml
 apiVersion: networking.k8s.io/v1